flazhgrowth/fg-tamagochi/projectdocs/routing.md

 ```
 rtr.Use(middleware.MIDDLEWARE_BASIC_BEARER_AUTH)
 ```
 There are a few things to note with `Use` method.
-Normally in chi, method `Use` accepts an anon function that accepts http.Handler and returns http.Handler.
+Normally in chi, method `Use` accepts a function that accepts http.Handler and returns http.Handler.

 Tamagochi wraps this and instead of directly passing the function, method `Use` in Tamagochi accepts identifier, in which the type is middleware.HTTPMiddleware (`github.com/flazhgrowth/fg-tamagochi/pkg/http/middleware`), and the identifier is related to the handler via `map[middleware.HTTPMiddleware]func(http.Handler) http.Handler`.

-This approach ensures that every every needed middleware is registered on the main `Conjure` method (usually at main.go, and we recommend you to).
+This approach ensures that every needed middleware is registered on the main `Conjure` method (usually at `main.go`, and we recommend you to).
 Tamagochi also has a few middlewares already registered beforehand.
-This approach also makes any middleware you created can be use using its identifier like so:
+This approach also makes any middleware you created can be use, using its identifier like so:
 ```
 // assuming that you already registered a new middleware called "super_printer"
 // you can use the registered middleware like so:
-rtr.Use("super_printer")
+rtr.Use("super_printer") // type middleware.HTTPMiddleware is an alias to string.
+In which, its perfectly okay to pass string here.
+But we recommend you to make a constant with type middleware.HTTPMiddleware, so you can avoid of mistyping errors.
 ```
 More of middlewares, please refer to [Middleware Section](./middleware.md)